omkarcloud/botasaurus/README.md

     # proxy='http://username:password@datacenter-proxy-domain:proxy-port', # Uncomment to use Proxy ONLY if you face IP blocking
     cache=True,

-    parallel=40, # Run 40 requests in parallel, which is a good default max_retry=20, # Retry up to 20 times, which is a good default
+    max_retry=20, # Retry up to 20 times, which is a good default

     output=None,